StellarSt0rm/copyhub/.github/ISSUE_TEMPLATE/suggest-new-copypasta-.md

 ---

-##all '##' are comments, please remove them and fill up what they tell you to, keep the ONLY '#' in the top of the json intact
+##all '##' are comments, please remove them and fill up what they tell you to, keep the ONLY '#' in the top of the json intact; the result SHOULD be a valid JSON (only the JSON in the whole content of the issue)
 ##CURSED LEVEL CHART: 1: a bit cursed (but still passable as sane), 2: starting to enter the sane-insane gray zone, 3: insane, 4: REALLY CURSED, 5: TOO CURSED TO CLASSIFY

 "6": {